This year People Express worked alongside Melbourne Arts Festival and Talking Birds on ‘For the Love of Lettuce’.

-Love of Lettuce will celebrate the rich history and heritage of market gardening in the rural village of Melbourne, South Derbyshire.
+Love of Lettuce celebrated the rich history and heritage of market gardening in the rural village of Melbourne, South Derbyshire.
 The village had nearly 100 market gardeners who were growing and selling produce since the 1850’s, the industry has continued through to the present day, when only three survive.
-We are partnering with Melbourne Arts Festival to celebrate this heritage, during their 2017 festivals art trail weekend, held on the weekend of 16th and 17th of September.
+We partnered with Melbourne Arts Festival to celebrate this heritage, during their 2017 festivals art trail weekend, held on the weekend of 16th and 17th of September.

-Through a series of artist commissions, we will work artists to create a series of interpretative installations for the Arts and Architecture Trail weekend (which attracts 5000 people) all based on the rich growing traditions of the past and the three remaining market gardeners, Heaths of Melbourne, F Jackson and Son and William Sharp & Sons.
+Through a series of artist commissions, we worked with artists to create a series of interpretative installations for the Arts and Architecture Trail weekend (which attracts 5000 people) all based on the rich growing traditions of the past and the three remaining market gardeners, Heaths of Melbourne, F Jackson and Son and William Sharp & Sons.

 In 2016’s festival, People Express piloted the project by commissioning two emerging artists, Emma Pegg and Christopher Mear to create work for the festival.
 This year People Express will be supporting these artists progression with larger scale commissions this year.